Tehama County Uber Accident Lawyers

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

 There’s no denying that ridesharing services like Uber have made public transportation better.
-The downside is that Uber cars have added to the already crowded streets and highways, making passengers and pedestrians more vulnerable to traffic accidents.
-If you are injured in an Uber accident, our Tehama County Uber accident lawyers are here to build a strong case on your behalf to pursue the compensation you deserve.
+The downside is that Uber vehicles have added to the already crowded streets and highways, making passengers and pedestrians more vulnerable to traffic accidents.
+If you are injured in an Uber accident, our Tehama County Uber accident lawyers are here to review your case and assess your legal options.
 Call Arash Law at (888) 488-1391 for a free initial consultation.

 Located in the northern part of California, Tehama County’s geographical landscape significantly contributes to the state’s high accident rates.
-With its steep heels, narrow roads, and sharp turns, it’s no wonder that the county registered a total of 462 casualties due to road accidents, per the California Office of Traffic Safety (OTS) data.
-It’s not farfetched to think that Uber accidents are contributing to this number every year as more and more are using ridesharing services.
+With its steep hills, narrow roads, and sharp turns, it’s no wonder that the county registered a total of 462 casualties due to road accidents, per the California Office of Traffic Safety (OTS) data.
+It’s not far-fetched to think that Uber accidents are contributing to this number every year, as more and more people are using ridesharing services.

-Arash Law’s Uber accident attorneys in Tehama, led by Arash Khorsandi, Esq., can gather evidence, interview witnesses, and work with experts so you can focus on recovery.
-We will negotiate with insurance companies and fight for fair compensation for your medical expenses, lost wages, pain and suffering, and other damages incurred by the accident.
-We have recovered over $750 Million in compensation for our clients.
-You can be confident that we can help win your case as well.
+Arash Law’s Uber accident attorneys in Tehama, led by Arash Khorsandi, Esq., can gather evidence, interview witnesses, and work with experts to support your case.
+We will negotiate with insurance companies and seek fair compensation for your medical expenses, lost wages, pain and suffering, and other damages you’ve incurred in the accident.
+Our lawyers have been handling different types of injury cases in California for years, including rideshare accidents.
+We are experienced in the legal process and have the resources to assist victims with their cases.

 Our client was driving with his wife and son on a two-lane highway when a drunk driver crossed the double yellow lines, causing a head-on collision that claimed the life of a loving wife and mother.